zuixjs/zuix-web-starter/source/pages/docs/pages-layout/index.md

 When using `mdl` style, also the **`theme`** variable can be added to the front matter for specifying the [material theme](https://getmdl.io/customize/index.html) to be used
 (e.g. `indigo-pink`, `amber-green`, etc...).

-These options are implemented in the include file `./source/_inc/head_open.liquid`, which hosts all stylesheets and scripts required by the page.
-Custom options can also be implemented in this file to toggle other frameworks and utilities.

 #### Adding custom options

+Custom options can also be added to toggle other frameworks and utilities.

-For example, `bootstrap` option can be added with the following code: {% raw %}
+For example, a `bootstrap` option can be implemented by adding the following code to the `./source/_inc/head_open.liquid` file: {% raw %}

 ```liquid
 {% if options contains 'bootstrap' %}
 <link href="https://cdn.jsdelivr.net/npm/bootstrap@5.1.3/dist/css/bootstrap.min.css">